jbgdion/we.reboot/README.md

   -float Shows title bar at the start to allow moving of the window.

-  -force Prevents user from changing reboot time.
+  -lock Prevents user from changing reboot time.

   -nogui No window pop up.
 No countdown timer.